Welcome to the Nursery Class

 Early numeracy approaches aim to develop number skills and improve young children’s knowledge and understanding of early mathematical concepts and language.
 Activities in this area might be structured, for example through programmes designed to develop children’s ‘number sense’ (their developing understanding of quantity and number), or more informal, for example, using mathematical games, songs, or pretend activities involving counting.

-Our current topic is 'INTO THE WOODS'
+Our current topic is 'who lives on a farm?'

 Every Thursday morning Nursery go into our forest for their 'Forest School' lessons.